lalhriemsang/Internship-Job-Application-Tracker/README.md

 HUGGING_FACE_API_KEY,
 GEMINI_API_KEY.

-Please plug in this values in .env for running the file in your local machine
+Please plug in this values while including .env file in backend folder for running the app in a local machine